aenfield/Data512/project/README.md

 However, if you do want to generate the data used by the notebook from the original sources, run the SPSSInR.R script.
 This script does three things:

 1. It uses the full-featured SPSS import code in R's 'foreign' package to load data from the source SPSS .sav files.
-This data includes both rows, as well as column titles and 'labels' for each column that provide a longer description of that field.
-I wasn't able to find similar functionality native to Python or in a well-supported Python library.
+This data includes rows, as well as column titles and 'labels' for each column that provide a longer description of that field.
+I used R because I wasn't able to find similar functionality native to Python or in a well-supported Python library.
 2. Filters the source data to just the subset of columns the notebook requires.
 3. Writes out the subset of the data as .csv files.

 # Fields in the generated output data file

-I've persisted a copy of the final data set generated by the previously mentioned notebook in the repo as [mrp_cell.csv](mrp_cell.csv).
+I've persisted a copy of the final data set generated by the previously mentioned notebook in the repo as [mrp_cells.csv](mrp_cells.csv).
 Each row in this file is a single cell with a unique combination of values for the sex, racecmb, and state fields.
 The file has the following fields.

 | Column      	      	  | Description |
 | ----------------------- | ----------- |